PIG 5 - Gammapy 1.0 Roadmap¶

 The content of this document was decided based upon user feedback from the first CTA data challenge (DC1), experience from analysing existing datasets as well as definition of use cases (see below).
 The content will be updated in the comming month and be adjusted to upcoming requirements defined by CTA.
 Current requirements defined by CTA are described observer access use cases (private link to slides) and in the document written summarizing the SUSS workshop Dec.
 2018 (private link to indico).

-There is some flexibility in the schedule within each given month.
+The exact schedule is flexible, as it depends on when features are ready to ship.
 With this process we aim to enhance user feedback as well as set intermediate milestones for the development progress.

 We plan to hold three coding sprints up to the Gammapy 1.0 release.